-Nissan LEAF Questions and Answers
+Nissan LEAF Repair and Maintenance

 My Nissan Leaf (10,000 miles less than two years) has a braking issue, and has been in the Nissan dealership shop for 10 days so far (god help me on the bill!).
 It has never been in an accident or run over a curb.